This low-end jacket is a decent choice for around town winter use or for hitting the slopes.

 The ThermoBall Triclimate's shell is The North Face's DryVent 2.5L shell material.
 This has a rubbery feel, like a traditional rain jacket and we suspect it will keep moisture out from the outside, but may not breathe very well resulting in moisture on the inside.
-We prefer insulated jackets with more breathable shell materials like the Arc'teryx Tiya or the Orage Nina.
+We prefer insulated jackets with more breathable shell materials like the Arc'teryx Tiya.
 We did experience a draft through the front zipper when we were traveling downhill at high velocity as well.
 Unfortunately, the hood is not helmet compatible, and we could not zip the jacket all the way up when the hood was up without a lot of discomfort, and the hood did not go over the whole helmet.

 It is very tight and uncomfortable to zip the jacket up all the way when the hood is up, and the hood does not completely fit over our helmet.